sourcegraph/sourcegraph-public-snapshot/cmd/server/README.md

 high quality.
 As we get used to releasing Sourcegraph Server more and more parts will be automated.
 You will need to complete four main steps.

+#### (0) Check out the proper branch

+New major/minor releases should be cut from `master`.

+Patch releases should be cut from the branch that corresponds to the major/minor version of the patch, e.g., `2.9` or `2.10`.
+This will typically mean cherry-picking commits from `master` onto the version branch.
+If no such branch yet exists, one should be created off the tag of the first release with that major/minor version, e.g., `v2.9.0` or `v2.10.0`.

+Check out the appropriate branch and proceed with the next step.

 #### (1) Create the release candidate

 1. Update [CHANGELOG](../../CHANGELOG.md) and move any `Unreleased changes` under their own section for the new `VERSION` you are about to release.